 The narrow lanes of Bow Barracks can be easily identified because of the legendary three-storeyed red-bricked buildings on either side.
 The green window frames add a rustic medieval charm to the place and as soon as you step into Bow Barracks, you are transported to a different era with Elvis Presley, John Lennon songs playing in the background.

 The Anglo Indian community is a close-knit one.
 The calm and quiet of this place amidst the mad chaos in Central Avenue and Chandni just a few blocks away is mind-boggling.
 Every year on Christmas, the entire place is decorated with streamers, balloons, lights, snowflakes, silver bells and Chinese lanterns.

 What to do on Christmas in Bow Barracks

-While this may sound extremely strange, but then again that is the beauty of a festival right?
+While this may sound extremely strange, but then again this is the beauty of a festival, right!
 People living in Bow Barracks prepare cakes, cookies and homemade wine and offer it to anyone ringing their doorbell.
 You can be a complete stranger in the area and you will be fed and taken care of like a family guest.
 This makes Bow Barracks one of the best places to celebrate Christmas in Kolkata.

 Happiness here is contagious.
 Not once will you feel like an outsider!
-There’s lots of food – good food, there is wine, some home-cooked biryani, kebabs, desserts, finger-licking fish fries and the list does not end here.
+There’s lots of food and lots and lots of good food.
+There is wine, some home-cooked biryani, kebabs, desserts, finger-licking fish fries, and the list does not end here.
 Such is the spirit of Christmas in Bow Barracks.
 They share the joy of Christmas with anyone and everyone who visits them.

 You will see people dancing their heart out in Bow Barracks on Christmas, and it does not matter how terrible a dancer you are, you must shake a leg with them.
 You must dance the night away because this will be one of your best memories at Bow Barracks.